chriott/DeAMR/README.md

 Annotation Guidelines
 ====================

-Adjectives evoking verb frame
+Adjectives/Adverbs evoking a verb frame
 -----------------------------
-One of AMRs slogans is to prefer a verb frame when it is possible.
+One of AMRs slogans is to prefer a verb frame whenever it is possible.

 ```lisp
 (c0 / entgegnen-01